HomeSDK Documentation

 MCP Server

 @dashclaw/mcp-server exposes DashClaw governance over Model Context Protocol.
-Any MCP-compatible client gets 23 governance tools across 7 groups (core governance, optimal files, session continuity, credential hygiene, skill safety, open loops, learning + retrospection) plus 4 read-only resources.
+Any MCP-compatible client gets 15 governance tools across 4 groups (core governance, retrospection, agent identity, team tasks) plus 3 read-only resources.

 ToolDescriptionKey Inputs